XDracam/unity-corelibrary/README.md

 The *CoreLibrary* is a collection of classes and extension methods you didn't even know you were missing.
 It provides generic, well-tested, well-documented components such as a Pool implementation and object queries as well as numerous extension methods and utilities that make your everyday code cleaner and more type safe.

+This project is being developed primarily at theUuniveristy of Würzburg, Germany for the [Cavelands](http://cavelands.de/) student project.
+It remains free and open source for all Games Engineering students as well as anyone else who wants to use it.

 The main goal is to encourage the *good sides* of functional programming:

 - Usage of first class functions (delegates)